DashingA0pexx/TerminalOne/README.md

 ## About

 TerminalOne is a CLI-based management layer that sits on top of operating systems.
-Currently in early development, it provides a clean interface for system commands, note-taking, and message storage – with plans to support distributed communication between devices (Desktop and Field editions).
+Currently in very  early development, it provides a clean interface for system commands, note-taking, and message storage – with plans to support distributed communication between devices (Desktop and Field editions).

 Inspired by Armbian's simple, functional CLI design.